AlexsLemonade/refinebio-examples/CONTRIBUTING.md

 ```
 snakemake --cores 1
 ```
-If ran successfully, it will spit out a log and all the `.html` output files will have nicely rendered citations.
+If `snakemake` ran successfully, it will spit out a log and all the `.html` output files will have nicely rendered citations.
 Note that all `.nb.html` files are `.gitignore`'d because we want users to be able to render `html_notebook`s, but here we are using `html_document`s.

 ### Run snakemake without queueing up a web browser for the Docker container